kmsmith137/ch_frb_l1/MANUAL.md

     for production we need to carefully enumerate corner cases and make sure that the L1 server recovers sensibly.

-  - Some parts have not been throroughly tested, and you may encounter bugs!
+  - The code is in a "pre-alpha" state, and serious testing will probably uncover bugs!

 The main high-level components are: